rhel-labs/learn-katacoda/file-permissions/step7.md

 `chmod -R 600 proprietary/`{{execute T1}}

-To verify that access has been removed, try to read one of the files as the guest account after this change has been made.
-Switch to the __guest__ terminal and run this command:
+To verify that access has been removed, try to read one of the files as the rhel account after this change has been made.
+Switch to the __rhel__ terminal and run this command:

 `cat /srv/proprietary/contract01.txt`{{execute T2}}